The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Models indexed for search

-Background Actions
+Background actions

 Queued background actions

-Failed action attempts over time
+Failed background action attempts

 Running background actions

-Shows the peak number of background actions currently running, grouped by queue.
+Shows the peak number of background actions running at each point in time.

 Cancelled background actions